lightbend/config/README.md

     as the `b` field in the `a` object
   - substitutions concatenate into unquoted strings, `foo : the quick ${colors.fox} jumped`
-  - substitutions fall back to system properties and then environment variables if they don't resolve in the config itself, so `${HOME}` or `${user.home}` would work as you expect.
+  - substitutions fall back to environment variables if they don't resolve in the config itself, so `${HOME}` would work as you expect.
+Also, most configs have system properties merged in so you could use `${user.home}`.
   - substitutions normally cause an error if unresolved, but there is a syntax `${?a.b}` to permit them to be missing.